SQLitis/monsters/README.rst

   55|Colossal|40|Dinosaur, Seismosaurus|Monster Manual II|32

 Bigger animals are better at tripping...it helps to think of it not in terms of the word trip, but in terms of knocking someone prone ala the Awesome Blow feat.

 For any given number of Hit Dice, the best trippers are exactly the best grapplers --- Hit Dice affects grappling while it doesn't affect tripping, but if we hold Hit Dice constant, that doesn't matter.
-On the other hand, status as an animal effectively gives five free Hit Dice, which makes animals more likely to be the best grapplers.
+On the other hand, the Animal type effectively gives five free Hit Dice, which makes animals more likely to be the best grapplers.

 .. code-block:: bash